 PHYSICAL DIFFICULTY: Easy to moderate.
 Most of the birding will be on flat or slightly inclined roads or wide tracks.
 Paz de las Aves, which is visited on one day, has some fairly steep and muddy trails (a walking stick helps a lot), but they are relatively short.
 You can expect to walk around 2 miles (3.2 km) per day on average.
 All morning of day two of the main tour will be spent at 11,500 ft.
 (3500 m.) elevation, but most of the walking is on a wide, flat track.
-Much of the High Andes Extension will be spent at elevations above 11,500 ft.
+The last half of day 7 and all of day 8 will be at high elevation.
+The lodge is at 8530ft.
+(2600m.), although much of the birding on Day 8 is likely to be above 11,500 ft.
 (3500 m.)

 CLIMATE: Usually very pleasant (mostly 55°-75°F, 13°-24°C), but cold on one morning at Yanacocha (near freezing) and hot on one day at Silanche (up to c.
 90°F/32°C).
 Some rain can be expected, especially in the afternoons and evenings.
-On the extension, it can be very cold (near freezing) in Papallacta and Antisana, with some wind.
+On Day 8, it can be very cold (near freezing) around Papallacta and Antisana, with some wind.